johnnypass/johnnypass/README.md

 Hello!

-I'm a Senior Product Director specializing in streaming infrastructure, systems integration, media distribution, archival access, and journalism technology.
+I'm a Senior Product Director specializing in streaming infrastructure, systems integration, media distribution, data analytics, archival access, and journalism technology.
 I focus on building platforms that serve internal teams, external partners, and the public good.

 At New York Public Radio, I lead teams working on audience analytics, audio distribution, dynamic ad technology, and platform integrations.
 I'm also a trained time-based media conservator and occasionally write about cultural memory and the stories living in the systems I help build.